j4759/web_app/README.md

 This repo deploys a simple apache2 website as a docker container hosted on AWS Fargate.

 ### Hosting and scaling
-AWS Fargate was chosen to host the web app as it has the benefits of serverless (autoscaling, reduced operational overhead) but with the extensibility of a containerised system.
+AWS Fargate was chosen to host the web app as it provides the benefits of serverless (autoscaling, reduced operational overhead) but with the extensibility of a containerised system.

 Fargate handles autoscaling.
 However, the maximum and minimum number of tasks fargate can deploy can be changed if the range is insufficient.
 In addition the compute and memory allocations of each task can be changed to vertically scale the service.
 These settings can be configured in the tfvars files for each deployment stage.